jundalisay/sp/content/en/research/sarkar/human-body/part-2b.md

 The body of a monkey will always remain tilted forward.

 So it is a great advantage to have a human body.

-Sukrtaermánavo bhútvá jiṋániicenmokśamápnuyát [“People are born as human beings due to their past good saḿskáras, but to attain non-qualified liberation they will have to attain self-knowledge.”]
+Sukrtaermánavo bhútvá jiṋániicenmokśamápnuyát

+[“People are born as human beings due to their past good saḿskáras, but to attain non-qualified liberation they will have to attain self-knowledge.”]

 The art of attaining self-knowledge is complete self-surrender.
 You cannot challenge Parama Puruśa with your intellect and talent.

 You can challenge Him with one thing only.
-That is, you must say, “Oh, Parama Puruśa, You have brought me to this earth, so You will have to appear before me, because I am in a human body which I have attained by virtue of Your grace.”
+You must say, “Oh, Parama Puruśa, You have brought me to this earth, so You will have to appear before me, because I am in a human body which I have attained by virtue of Your grace.”

 Because tailed bipeds have a tail, they can run faster than human beings.